rbvegas/StatiCSharp/README.md

     name: "My Awesome Website",
     description: @"Description of your website",
     language: "en-US",
-    sections: "posts, about",         //select which folders should be treated as sections
+    sections: "posts, about",         // select which folders should be treated as sections
     source: @"/path/to/myWebsite"     // path to the folder of your website );